 Don’t shout at me for mentioning the festive season in October – it soon creeps up!
-I have already started buying and have been looking at some eco friendly Christmas gifts.
+I have already started buying and have been looking at some eco-friendly Christmas gifts.

 Christmas has felt like a bad consumer melt down for me in the past.
 Too many people buying too much stuff and spending way too much money.
 Don’t get me wrong, I love Christmas.
 I enjoy all of the opportunities it offers for people to get together, the giving and receiving, the cooking and eating of delicious food.

 However, I dislike the general excess.
 People spending money they can’t afford, buying mounds of food that won’t get eaten, trashy, over the top decorations and the pressure folk feel to produce the perfect experience.

-I also try to buy some items that are eco friendly.
+I also try to buy some items that are eco-friendly.
 Usually small things for my daughters that will replace something that causes a lot of waste.
-With this in mind, here are my suggestions for inexpensive eco friendly Christmas gifts.
+With this in mind, here are my suggestions for inexpensive eco-friendly Christmas gifts.
 I am dreaming of a green Christmas!

 As ever, I have budgeted in advance and I am going for a frugal Christmas, so none of the suggestions below will break the bank.

-Eco friendly Christmas gifts
+Eco-friendly Christmas gifts

 I know this isn’t a glamorous gift, but I would be happy to receive these Ecoegg Re-Usable Bamboo Towels*.
 You can wash and reuse rather than buying kitchen towels.

-I have various plastic lunchboxes that I take to work, but maybe a stainless steel one would be a better option.
-Ideally, it should be air tight so that you don’t have to use plastic wrap as well.
+I have various plastic lunchboxes that I used to take to work, but maybe a stainless steel one would be a better option Ideally, it should be air tight so that you don’t have to use plastic wrap as well.

 For the kids, how about some recycled colouring pencils made from rolled up newspapers?
 I found these on eBay.
 Pencils and recycled paper crafts make great eco friendly Christmas gifts.

 Does the waste and excess at Christmas leave you cold too?
-Will you be exploring some eco friendly Christmas gifts instead this year?
+Will you be exploring some eco-friendly Christmas gifts instead this year?